Cincinnati chili: The "way" system

 Some chili parlors will also serve the dish "inverted": cheese on the bottom, so that it melts.
 Some restaurants, among them Skyline and Gold Star, do not use the term "four-way bean", instead using the term "four-way" to denote a three-way plus the customer's choice of onions or beans.
 Some restaurants may add extra ingredients to the way system; for example, Dixie Chili offers a "six-way", which adds chopped garlic to a five-way.

 Cincinnati chili is also used as a hot dog topping to make a "coney", a regional variation on the Coney Island chili dog, which is topped with shredded cheddar cheese to make a "cheese coney".
 The standard coney also includes mustard and chopped onion.
 The "three-way" and the cheese coney are the most popular orders.

-Very few customers order a bowl of plain chili.
+There is no "one-way", and very few customers order a bowl of plain chili.
 Most chili parlors do not offer plain chili as a regular menu item.
 Polly Campbell, former food editor of The Cincinnati Enquirer, calls ordering a bowl of Cincinnati chili "Ridiculous.
 Would you order a bowl of spaghetti sauce?
 Because that's what you're doing."